openjdk/guide/src/index.md

 The Skara tooling includes support for backports.
 [The official Skara documentation](https://wiki.openjdk.java.net/display/SKARA/Backports) describes in detail how to work with the tooling to create backport PRs on GitHub or using the CLI tools.
 As described in the documentation, the [`/backport`](https://wiki.openjdk.java.net/display/SKARA/Commit+Commands#CommitCommands-/backport) command can be used on a commit (not a PR!) to create the backport PR.
 If a backport PR is manually created, set the PR title to `Backport <original commit hash>`.
 This ensures that the bots will recognize it as a backport as opposed to a main fix specifically targeting an older release.
 One can tell whether or not the bots recognized a PR as a backport by the `backport` label being added if it's recognized.

-# Working with the legacy Mercurial servers
+# Working With the Legacy Mercurial Servers

 ::: {.box}
 [Quick Links]{.boxheader}